openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 * The DIA is not the same for each person.
 That's why you have to test it for yourself.
 * But it must always be at least 5 hours.
 * For a lot of people using ultra-rapid insulins like Fiasp there is practically no noticeable effect after 3-4 hours any more, even if 0.0xx units are available as a rule then.
 This residual amount can still be noticeable during sports, for example.
-Therefore, AndroidAPS uses minimum 5h as DIA.
+Therefore, AAPS uses minimum 5h as DIA.
 * You can read more about that in the Insulin Profile section of [this](Screenshots-insulin-profile) page.

 ### Insulin type differences